 - The Jesuit residence (currently undergoing some exciting renovations, the Jesuit Residence on the Loyola Campus will re-open in 2022).

-When chosing a residence, you may want to take a look at your class schedule to find out which campus you will spend more time at.
+When choosing a residence, you may want to take a look at your class schedule to find out which campus you will spend more time at.
 Depending on your schedule, you may have courses on one or both campuses.
 Commuting is easy by shuttle bus.

 Generally-speaking, Sir George Williams Campus is home to students in the John Molson School of Business, Gina Cody School of Engineering and humanities-based programs, whereas the Loyola Campus is a hub for science-based programs, plus journalism and communications.